Kong/kongponents/docs/components/table-view.md

 ### rowBulkActionEnabled

-Function for controlling row selection (enabled vs. disabled).
+Function for enabling or disabling row selection when `bulkActions` are enabled for the table.
 Helpful for making some rows unavailable for bulk actions selection.
-The function receives the row data object as a parameter and must return a `boolean`, or an object that matches the following interface:
+The function receives the row data object as a parameter and must return a `boolean` or an object that matches the following interface:

 ```ts
 type RowBulkAction = boolean | { enabled: boolean, disabledTooltip?: string }